 Sunday: I taught a lesson to the middle schoolers on how to be a grace giver.
 If you’re angry, exclusive and/or jealous, you’ll have problems.
 Megan, Rose, Grace, and I attended a going away bash for a couple of our colleagues – yummy Western treats and fun entertainment.

 Monday: I rode my bike to an electronics market with a friend of mine, and we made some computer part purchases.
 In case you didn’t know, printer ink is a rip-off.
-For dinner our families ate like champs at TGI Friday’s.
+For dinner, our families ate like champs at TGI Friday’s.

 Tuesday: We rode our bikes to the People’s Park where they had a bizarre display of a robotic Ultraman and the monsters he fights.
 Rose was a little fearful of these mechanical pieces of foam, but the two white tigers and monkeys were a hit.
 Rose and Grace also enjoyed the airplane amusement park ride.
 Grace said wee about a dozen times while we were flying up in the air.

-Wednesday: Rose was not feeling well so we cancelled a trip to Beijing.
+Wednesday: Rose was not feeling well so we canceled a trip to Beijing.
 I took Grace on a little bike ride, and we purchased some fruit and vegetables on the street.
 I had a mutton stick craving earlier in the day so for supper I brought back home a bunch of these guys.

 Thursday: Grace continues to use large quantities of tissue paper due to a runny nose.
 Megan isn’t feelin’ so hot now.
 Despite the illnesses the family is fighting, we go to Home Depot and purchase some goodies for the apartment.
 Megan and I consume a couple bags of microwave popcorn and watch North Country after the girls go down.